-In this study, the Steering Committee chose to model only the traffic level impacts of planned expansion and construction projects that were in the permitting process.
+In this study, the Steering Committee chose to model only the traffic level impacts of planned expansion and construction projects that were in advanced stages of a permitting process.
 Each planned project forms a What-If scenario and What-If vessels are added to the simulation of the 2010 Base Case year.
 Four What-If scenarios were modeled in the study (see Table 11).